Understanding the Exposome

 The Internal Domain of the Exposome

 Internal exposome is a consequence of external exposome filtered by personal vulnerabilities and lifestyle.
 It is measured in the person and can include biomarkers (i.e., indicators of exposure, susceptibility or outcome) but can also include processes that happen in the body and that can be analysed as a whole (e.g. metabolism, hormones, gut microflora, inflammation).
-Biomarkers are biological indicators measurable in saliva, hair, blood or urine.
+Biomarkers are biological indicators measurable, e.g. in saliva, hair, blood or urine.
 A well-known example is the hormone cortisol as a marker of stress.

 What is a biomarker?